coinstopio/coinstopio.docs/docs/Ledger/LedgerLive/LedgerLiveDesktop/GettingStartedLinux.md

 ### Before You Begin

--   Ensure you have the appropriate cryptocurrency application installed on the device.
-For example, if you want to create an Zcash account, you will need to have the Zcash application installed - this can be achieved via the Ledger Manager function inside Ledger Live
+Ensure you have the appropriate cryptocurrency application installed on the device.
+For example, if you want to create an Zcash account, you will need to have the Zcash application installed - this can be achieved via the Ledger Manager function inside Ledger Live.

--   If you have a new and unused account, the add account feature will not work.
+If you have a new and unused account, the add account feature will not work.
 You can only add additional accounts if all accounts of that specific cryptocurrency have seen at least one transaction.

 ### Instructions